10 Sep Choosing the Right Float Tank for Your Float Centre

 Understanding the different float tanks on the market will give you a better idea of what you need.
 Even if you’ve already got your mind set on a particular type, it’s never a bad idea to see how they stack up.
 It’s also important to keep in mind that while different, there is no “perfect float tank” as each comes with its strengths and weaknesses.

-With a wide and curvy look, they feature a lift-up lid at one end that allows for a spacious feel.
+With a wide and curvy look, they feature a lift-up lid at one end that allows for a simple design.
 Once inside, there are some neat features most float pods have in common.
 Things like built-in speakers and LED lighting allow floaters to essentially create their own floating experience.
 This is especially good for people who don’t do too well with dark spaces void of light or sound.

 If you’re claustrophobic, this might be the best way to float.

 Completely open with no doors or hatches, float rooms feel more like a regular soak in the bathtub then a full-on sensory deprivation tank experience.
 While they certainly strive to build float rooms in quiet settings, it’s difficult for them to emulate the serenity of a float pod simply based on their size and how open they are.
+If you are willing to undertake the additional construction costs and expertise to properly build out a float room, then this is a great option for a brand new float center.

 One of the great things about float rooms, however, is that they’re very accessible for people with disabilities.
 There is not as much of a restriction on size either so bigger and taller people might feel more comfortable in a float room as well.